 Call queue configuration provides additional flexibility for managing the call flow.
-Incoming calls to a workgroup enter the call queue and remain in the queue until an agent takes the call.
+Incoming calls to a work-group enter the call queue and remain in the queue until an agent takes the call.
 Calls are routed to the call queue according to the routing parameters.
-For more information about call routing, see Routing Tab on page 505.
+For more information about call routing, see Routing Tab.